INSPIRE-MIF/INSPIRE-in-your-Country/ES/Country_fiches/ES-Country_fiches-2024.md

   - [December meeting agenda](https://idee.es/resources/presentaciones/GTIDEE_Virtual12122023/20231212_GTIDEE-virtual.pdf)
 - Meetings of thematic groups such as the Biodiversity Bank or FEGA.

+Training:
+- [On line courses on Spatial Insfrascture Data](https://cursos.cnig.es/) since 2005 to the general public.
+One or two courses are given each year.
+- Specific on line courses on OGC services, metadata, open data, etc. for public administration.
+- Translation into Spanish and dissemination of the on line course on OGC API.
+The course is called [Location Innovation Academy](https://academy.ogc.org/) and has been developed within the [GeoE3](https://geoe3.eu/) project.

 ### Functioning and coordination of the infrastructure <a name="functioning"></a>

 **Functioning**